 However, the reality is that many active managers actually implement what are fundamentally fairly “passive” strategies, in that they’re not based on ongoing subjective decisions of the manager, but instead operating on a pre-built series of trading algorithms, screens and filters, or other “rules-based” investing systems.
 And if software can apply a “filter” like “buy all the stocks in the S&P 500” to replicate an index, there’s no reason that software couldn’t apply other filters as well – like tilt the portfolio towards value stocks, or small-cap, or low volatility, or favorable Price/Earnings, Price/Book, Price/Sales, or other Fundamental Indexing-style screens.

-In other words, robo-advisor software as a “trading” tool creates the potential for investors to implement and self-automate their own tilts, filters, screens, trading algorithms, and rules-based investment strategies.
-Popular strategies (e.g., various forms of smart beta?) could be licensed directly through the platform, allowing any investor to have access to the “strategy” of the fund manager, implemented automatically on their behalf.
-Or alternatively, investors could create any number of their own investment strategies as well, and then allow the software to automate their implementation.
+In other words, robo-advisor software as a “trading” tool creates the potential for investors (and/or their advisors) to implement and self-automate their own tilts, filters, screens, trading algorithms, and rules-based investment strategies.
+Popular strategies (e.g., various forms of smart beta?) could be licensed directly through the platform, allowing any investor to have access to the “strategy” of the investment manager, implemented automatically on their behalf.
+Or alternatively, investors (or their advisors) could create any number of their own investment strategies as well, and then allow the software to automate their implementation.

 In the end, this means that robo-advisors as a passive investor tool threaten index ETFs and mutual funds as an Indexing 2.0 solution, but robo-advisors as an active investment and trading tool threatens to disintermediate a wide segment of today’s active investment manager industry as well, from “Smart Beta” funds to hedge fund “algo[rithm]s” to low volatility, DFA-style small-cap and value tilts, and more.
 And just as with Indexing 2.0 solutions, the robo platforms can benefit by avoiding pooled investment vehicles and allowing investors to own the underlying securities, to obtain more favorable tax loss harvesting treatment as well!